open-ecosystem-federation/ecosystem-toolkit/docs/technical-specification.md

 * accept what was accepted before
 * yield unsurprising responses

-Functional evolution in this instance means all evolution that is within our control for example the addition of new features .
+Functional evolution in this instance means all evolution that is within our control for example the addition of new features.
 Legislative change or security upgrades are examples of concerns which may place the evolution of an Expert System out of our control.

 ## 3.8 External Feed integration must be technology agnostic